hitalloazevedo/password-generator/README.md

 ### Simple Password Generator

 This application generates a strong password, containing lower and upper case letters, symbols and numbers.
+Some concepts and techniques I have used:
+- dynamic memory allocation
+- pointers
+- functions
+- function pointers
+- vector of function pointers
+- random integers
+- for loops
+- strings manipulation

 #### How to run
 ##### Cloning the repo